-Day of the Dead, also known as 'Dia de los Muertos' is celebrated on November 1st and 2nd and is one of Mexico's most important holidays of all times.
-Many around the world commemorate the holiday and follow the Mexican tradition which has existed for thousands of years now, long before Spanish settlers arrived.
+Day of the Dead, also known as 'Día de Muertos', is celebrated on November 1st and 2nd and is one of Mexico's most important holidays of all time.
+Many around the world commemorate the holiday and follow the Mexican tradition, which has existed for thousands of years, long before Spanish settlers arrived.
 The holiday honors and remembers deceased loved ones by creating altars to honor and remember them, but not any altar.
-Marigolds are protagonist flowers, and Day of the Dead 2024 will be no different, hosting these as the main symbolism to honor the loved ones of thousands.
+Marigolds are the protagonist flowers, and Day of the Dead 2025 will be no different, featuring them as the main symbol to honor the loved ones of thousands.

 So what do people traditionally do when their grandparents come back from the land of the dead?
-They make them their favorite meal and offer them their favorite drink along with placing their favorite marigolds, singing, dancing, and rejoicing before they head back to the underworld for another year.
-But what's in there for the history of this celebration and what is the deep meaning of marigolds for Day of the Dead?
+They make them their favorite meal and offer them their favorite drink, along with placing colorful orange marigolds, singing, dancing, and rejoicing before they head back to the underworld for another year.
+But what's in there for the history of this celebration, and what is the meaning of marigolds for Day of the Dead?

 Day of the Dead History Dates Back To Aztec Times

-The origins of the Day of the Dead, which is celebrated in modern Mexico and among people of Mexican descent in the United States and around the world, can be traced back 3,000 years to pre-Columbian Mesoamerican rituals honoring the dead.
+The origins of Día de Los Muertos, which is celebrated in modern Mexico and among people of Mexican descent in the United States and around the world, can be traced back 3,000 years to pre-Columbian Mesoamerican rituals honoring the dead.
 The Aztecs and other Nahua people who lived in what is now central Mexico held a cyclical view of the universe and saw death as an inevitable part of life.
-Want to know more?
-Keep reading to learn the fascinating story behind this celebration.

 In Nahua beliefs, the journey of a deceased soul was a long and arduous one, leading through nine complex levels of the underworld, Chicunamictlán, to reach Mictlán, the final resting place.
 It was believed this journey could take years, during which the deceased’s loved ones would offer food, water, and tools to help them navigate the afterlife’s trials.